 Out-of-Town Business Needs a New York Office Rental

 Maybe you are an engineering firm established in Nassau County servicing clients in New York City.
 Perhaps you’re a London based consulting firm expanding into the lucrative New York City Market.
 Out of state businesses can face unique challenges when acquiring their first Manhattan location.
 If you are not familiar with the New York City commercial real estate market, buildings, neighborhoods, or landlord and lease requirements, Metro Manhattan is ready to facilitate your search.
 Our agents help you set expectations concerning rental rates, escalations, utility rates, and additional costs for commercial property for rent.

 Finding Commercial Property for Rent: Do it Yourself or Assisted Search?

 Our database of New York City office space for lease displays thousands of updated listings.
 Use it to search for commercial property for rent in every neighborhood and building.
 But selecting listings that meet your criteria is only the first step of a long process.
 Then you need to schedule onsite inspections and get answers to essential questions about each property:

 • When is the space available?

 • Will the landlord build out for you?

 • How long should your lease be?

 Once you decide to submit an offer for a New York office space for rent, you need to negotiate business terms with the landlord.
-This process includes drafting offers and counterproposals and reaching agreement on final lease language.
+This process includes drafting offers and counterproposals and reaching an agreement on the final lease language.
 Since 2004 Metro Manhattan has negotiated hundreds of commercial real estate transactions.
-We have relationships with leading landlords, REITs, managing agents, leasing agents and property managers.
-We also have years of experience handling the legal, architectural, telecommunications and moving issues that may arise.
+We have relationships with leading landlords, REITs, managing agents, leasing agents, and property managers.
+We also have years of experience handling the legal, architectural, telecommunications, and moving issues that may arise.